Tariff Shock: How 2025’s Import Duties Are Changing the Way You Shop for Sofas – The Ultimate lesofa.club Authority Guide

 Q1: Are all types of furniture affected by these 2025 tariffs?

 A1: While our focus here is on sofas and seating, the tariffs broadly impact most categories of imported consumer goods, including other furniture pieces like dining tables, beds, cabinets, and outdoor furniture.
 Any item containing steel, aluminum, wood, or textiles from affected countries will likely see price increases.
+The specific percentage increase will vary depending on the item’s country of origin and material composition.

 Q2: How can I tell if a sofa is truly “American-made”?